There is an option now on your profile page

 - British singer Sade (from the eponymous band of "No Ordinary Love" fame) has rarely been seen in the public eye since the release of "Love Deluxe" in 1992.
 She amassed a sizeable fortune, but lived in total seclusion until the release of "Soldier of Love" in 2010.
 To note, a Daily Mail article noted that her promotion of that album was the first set of interviews she had done in more than a decade, and that it had been eight years since she made a public appearance.
 She also spent most of the 2000's holed up in a mansion taking care of her daughter, and avoided any and all contact with other people.

 - George Harrison was definitely one of these.
 He only did two solo tours after the Beatles breakup, he played his last full concert in 1992, and his final interview occurred four years before his death (and this was one of only a few he ever did in his later years).
-However, he was the only ex Beatle to ever publish an autobiography.
+However, he was the only ex Beatle to ever publish an autobiography and did participate in the Beatles Anthology TV series.

 - The founding members of Kraftwerk are notorious for this, staying holed up in their studio in Dusseldorf for days on end.
 Various anecdotes of their reclusiveness have been circulating for years, such as the fact that they will only answer phone calls when the precise hour, minute and second is arranged beforehand - at which time they will answer immediately.